 Kentucky OT Darian Kinnard was once viewed as a serious 2021 NFL Draft prospect, but his choice to return for a final season put his NFL aspirations on hold.
 Now, however, he has the benefit of an open field.
-Can Kinnard further bolster his scouting report and rise up the draft board ahead of next April?
+After his 2021 season, did Kinnard further bolster his scouting report, and can he rise up the draft board ahead of next April?

 Darian Kinnard NFL Draft Profile